All Episodes

 When do we want them now?

-They are advising Hillary on criminal justice matters, and they're getting invitations to the White House between the the assassination of Dallas police officers and Baton Rouge police officers.
+They are advising Hillary on criminal justice matters, and they're getting invitations to the White House between the assassination of Dallas police officers and Baton Rouge police officers.

-Uh there's no free speech involved in advocating killing somebody.
+There's no free speech involved in advocating killing somebody.

-Uh, it's really pathetic when you take the people who are saving your civilization, the people who are providing you with safety, and you turn around and you say, you know, I really hate you.
+And it's really pathetic when you take the people who are saving your civilization, the people who are providing you with safety, and you turn around and you say, you know, I really hate you.

-Apparently, everybody felt that Sheriff Clark was amazingly strong.
+Everybody felt that Sheriff Clark was amazingly strong.

-He I've gotten to know him and have become friends with him.
+I've gotten to know him and have become friends with him.

 And I tell you, he's a very impressive figure, isn't he?